ropensci/roweb3/content/blog/2022-06-09-devguide-0.8.0/index.md

 Our [*Continuous Integration Best Practices* chapter](https://devguide.ropensci.org/ci.html) now states that all packages are checked on submission by our own internal [`pkgcheck` system](https://docs.ropensci.org/pkgcheck), and that this system is also available as [a GitHub action](/blog/2022/02/01/pkgcheck-action/) which authors are encouraged to use prior to submission.
 That section now also includes a general description of GitHub actions.

 While not exactly an automation enhancement, our review template now explicitly states that reviewers can download a local copy, and complete a review either as an Rmarkdown (`.Rmd`) or plain markdown (`.md`) document, and simply copy-and-paste into the GitHub issue to complete the review.
-We are indebted to [Huge Gruson for that clarificiation](https://github.com/ropensci/dev_guide/pull/375).
+We are indebted to [Hugo Gruson for that clarificiation](https://github.com/ropensci/dev_guide/pull/375).

 ### Automation also comes to the Dev Guide